Michelle Norman-Bryant, PsyD, LMHCA

 206 488 7995 stephanie.gray525@gmail.com

-Andy Kessler, LMHCA
+Andy Kessler, MA, LMHCA

 Andy Kessler graduated from Antioch University in Ohio, and moved to Seattle with his rock band, The Gits.
 He later attended Pacifica Graduate Institute in Southern California and earned a Masters Degree in Counseling Psychology.
 He has studied Jungian and post-Jungian therapy, Acceptance Commitment Therapy, and mindfulness.
 He has practiced meditation for 30 years, and brings the principles of mindfulness and meditation to his practice.